Handel Spent The Major Portion Of His Life In

 Later Life and Legacy

 Handel's later years were marked by declining health but continued productivity.
-Also, he suffered from eye problems that eventually led to blindness, but this did not stop him from composing.
+He suffered from eye problems that eventually led to blindness, but this did not stop him from composing.
 His final oratorio, "Jephtha," was completed in 1751, and he continued to attend rehearsals and performances until his death in 1759.

 Why London Was Crucial to Handel's Development